ZacharyWesterman/ism-lang/README.md

 # ism-lang
-ISM: a language where capitalization matters.
+ISM: a toy language for testing out fun syntax